Learn how to pick the best pricing model for your agency.

 The different people in your agency who work on a project are likely paid different hourly rates internally.
 For example, a market researcher with 15 years of experience is likely paid considerably more than an entry-level content writer.
 Instead of charging a client different hourly rates for each employee, most agencies charge a flat blended rate.
 A blended rate is somewhere between the hourly rate of your lowest-paid and your highest-paid employee.
 The blended rate is charged per hour per person working on the project.

 If you have an efficient team and you're good at estimating the scope of a project, you can charge a per-project fee rather than an hourly fee for the work you do.
 This pricing model works best for agencies that produce quality content quickly and don't want to be underpaid for their work just because they work fewer hours.
 However, if you underestimate how long a project will take your team, the project-based pricing model might become a problem.
-For example, if you estimate that a task is only going to take your team 40 hours, and you charge a flat fee for the project that roughly equals that amount of time, but then the project takes 80 hours, you're losing money on the project.
+For example, if you estimate that a task is only going to take your team 40 hours, and you charge a flat fee for the project that roughly equals that amount of time, but the project takes 80 hours, you're losing money.
 Be sure you understand how to scope projects and that you have confidence in the amount of time it'll take to complete tasks before you try this pricing model.

 With value-based pricing, you are only paid based on the results your work produces for your clients.
 Some agencies require the client to pay some of the percentage upfront and then have the rest paid to you as your campaign is successful for your client.